PostHog/posthog.com/contents/tutorials/ios-feature-flags.md

 ## 1. Create a new iOS app

 Our app will have two screens.
-The first screen will have a button which will take you to a second screen.
+The first screen will have a button which takes you to a second screen.
 The second screen will either have a `red` or `green` background color depending on whether our feature flag is enabled or not.

 The first step is to create a new app.
 Open XCode and click "Create new project".
 Select iOS as your platform, then "App" and press next.
 Give your app a name, select `SwiftUI` as the interface, and the defaults for everything else.
 Click next and then "Create".